-Patients: Men will be eligible to participate in this study if they: a) have been diagnosed with primary LPC, b) have expressed a desire for curative treatment (as opposed to active surveillance), but not yet commenced treatment, c) meet criteria for both robotic prostatectomy and radiotherapy (with ambiguous cases discussed at the Liverpool Hospital Genito-Urinary Multidisciplinary Team meeting), d) are aged 18 years or older, and e) have sufficient command of the English language to complete interviews and surveys in English.
-Exclusion criteria include a) geographical issues (e.g. living too far away to have daily radiotherapy), b) medical comorbidities which would preclude surgery, and c) contra-indications to radiotherapy (including previous pelvic radiotherapy and active rectal inflammatory bowel disease).
-It is anticipated that 20-30 men will need to be interviewed before data saturation (i.e. the point at which interviews reveal no new information or insights) is reached for the gualitative component of the project.
-This sample is also sufficient to test the quantitative measures, which are primarily included for exploratory purposes, to give a preliminary indication of decision-making outcomes in this population and to pilot the measures for potential inclusion in future research evaluating a decision aid for patients with LPC.
+Consecutive patients diagnosed with LPC and referred for treatment at Liverpool Hospital will be considered for participation.
+Men will be eligible to participate in this study if they: (1) have been diagnosed with primary LPC text

+(ie, biopsy proven disease without evidence of nodal or distant metastatic disease), (2) have expressed a desire for curative treatment (as opposed to active surveillance), but not yet commenced treatment, (3) meet criteria for both robotic prostatectomy and radiotherapy (ie, not excluded from one treatment option due to factors such as prior complicated abdominal surgeries or pelvic abdominal irradiation, with ambiguous cases discussed at the Liverpool Hospital Genito-Urinary Multidisciplinary Team meeting), (4) are aged 18 years or older and (5) have sufficient command of the English language to complete interviews and surveys in English.
+Exclusion criteria include (1) geographical issues (eg, living too far away to have daily radiotherapy), (2) medical comorbidities which would preclude surgery, (3) contraindications to radiotherapy (including previous pelvic radiotherapy and active rectal inflammatory bowel disease), (4) preference for treatment in the private system, as we felt that the substantial out-of-pocket costs incurred for private robotic prostatectomies could result in different decision-making considerations among private patients.

+It is anticipated that 20-30 men will need to be interviewed before data saturation (ie, the point at which interviews reveal no new information or insights) is reached for the qualitative component of the project.
+While data saturation may be reached with fewer than 20 participants, recruitment will continue until a minimum of 20 participants are accrued to confirm that no new information is forthcoming and ensure adequate participant numbers for publication.
+This sample is also sufficient to pilot test the feasibility of using the quantitative measures, which are primarily included for exploratory purposes, to give a preliminary indication of decision-making outcomes in this population (ie, for the purpose of hypothesis generation rather than testing) and to pilot the measures for potential inclusion in potential future research evaluating a DA for patients with LPC.
+It is anticipated that recruitment will be open until at least the latter part of 2017 to reach a minimum of 20 participants.
+If resources allow, we will continue to recruit men to the quantitative component of the study to allow for a more robust exploration of quantitative decisional outcomes in this population.